tallguyjenks/fla.sh/README.md

 ## Troubleshooting

 > Common issues will be added here as they arise during the stability stage of this script.

+Checks:

+- Is your system supported? see above
+- Are all necessary dependencies installed?
+- what version of bash do you have installed? or do you have bash installed?

 ## Usage